Ensono/amido.github.io/docs/workloads/common/backend/java/scaffolding_java.md

 :::note
-For now, until the release of the Amido STACKS CLI Tool v2 is released, this is the only way to get started with Stacks.
+For now, until the release of the Ensono Stacks CLI Tool v2 is released, this is the only way to get started with Stacks.
 :::